EmergentSoftware/SQL-Server-Development-Assessment/README.md

 SQL statements should be arranged in an easy-to-read manner.
 When statements are written all to one line or not broken into smaller easy-to-read chunks, more complicated statements are very hard to decipher.

-Use one of the two RedGate SQL Prompt formatting styles "Emergent Style - Collapsed" or "Emergent Style - Expanded".
+Use one of the two RedGate SQL Prompt formatting styles "Collapsed" or "Expanded".
 If you edit T-SQL code that was in a one of the two styles, put the style back to its original style after you completed editing.